CodeChain-io/codechain/spec/Dynamic-Validator.md

 jailed = [ [address, deposits, custody_until, released_at]+ ], address asc
 term_id = [ the last block number of the previous term, the current term id ] intermediate_rewards = [ [ address, rewards ]+ address asc, [ address, rewards ]+ address asc ]
+validators = [ [ delegation, deposit, pubkey ] ] (delegation, deposit, pubkey) asc
 ```

 ### on TermEnd events
 1. Update `term_id` to the current block number and the next term id
-3. Remove the expired candidates and give back the deposits
+2. Remove the expired candidates and give back the deposits
 3. Remove the jailed accounts if the current term is greater than `released_at` and give back the deposits
 4. Calculate rewards of the previous block and update `intermediate_rewards`
+5. Elect validators
+    * Store validators in the ascending order